busy-spin/busy-spin.github.io/docs/_posts/2024-06-01-fix-session-layer-messages.markdown

 ---                         |---
 TestRequestThreshold        | Amount of time expressed as a multiplier of heartbeat interval before TestRequest(35=1) send to the peer.
 SendingTimeThreshold        | Amount of time expressed in seconds in which SendingTime(tag 52) in an inbound message can differ from system time of the receiving peer.
 LogOutAckThreshold          | Amount of time express in seconds where FIX peer who has sent Logout(35=5) will wait for its peer to reply with Acknowledgement, if execeed it will terminate the transport layer connection.

-TestRequestThreshold, SendingTimeThreshold , LogOutAckThreshold

-# Establishing Connection

-1. Transport Layer Connection
-2. Acceptance with optional authentication
-3. Message synchronization

 # Testing the spec